bryanoltman/stager/README.md

 ### Making a Scene

 We can create a Scene for each state we want to show.
-For example, a Scene showing the empty state might look something like:
+For example, a Scene showing the PostsListPage's empty state might look something like:

 <?code-excerpt "pages/posts_list/posts_list_page_scenes.dart (PostsListPageScene)"?>
 ```dart